 In any case, if you’re set on cutting wood with your Cricut, here’s my thoughts…

-Materials for Cutting Wood with the Cricut
+Materials for Cutting Wood with Cricut Makers

 Wood – I know there’s a setting for 2.4mm balsa wood on the Cricut but I would stick closer to 1mm or less.
 You will have to do the cut so many more times with the Cricut, you might as well just order the finished product from Amazon and it would get here faster.
+Here is a set of Basswood sheets that are exactly like the Cricut brand ones but cheaper.

 Rotary Knife Blade – You could use the deep point blade but I really wouldn’t recommend it.
 It just doesn’t have enough power and agility.

 Standard Grip or stronger mat – I know you are supposed to use the Strong Grip mat but I didn’t have one so I just used the Standard grip with some masking tape and it was fine.
+I like using generic brand mats and find they work the same.
+Here is a cheaper generic brand strong grip mat from Amazon.
+For other generic brand savings, check out more details here.

 Masking Tape – you need to tape down the edges of the wood.
+Painters tape works as well.

-Tips for Cricut wood cutting
+Tips for Cricut Maker Basswood Projects

 You will not get a chance to redo this after the cutting process starts so do it well the first time.

-Settings for use on the Cricut
+Settings to use for cutting wood with the Cricut Maker

 There are multiple setting options.
 I tried all of them.
 Even for the thinnest of wood, I had to use the maximum setting which was Balsawood 2.4mm.
+For cutting wood and other tough materials, the Cricut basically just runs the same cutting path a dozen (or more) times cutting it slightly deeper each time.

 Even then, I had to run it 3 times to cut through a 1.5mm sheet.
 Each run cuts 7 times.
 That’s a lot of cutting.

 Be sure to clean up the sawdust in between the runs.
 I just use the masking tape and sweep up the crumbs.
+The whole thing took more than an hour and it wasn’t even that intricate of a design.